Tennis history – “Jeu de paume”, Lawn tennis

 As to the differences with today’s game: the court was enclosed.
 The net was a lot higher and it was played inside.
 Also, the players did not have rackets.
 But later, they used big gloves to have a better handling of the ball, and also to protect their hands.

-If we looked into history of tennis, we would find that “tennis” is originally the word“tennez”, which means to receive in French.
+If we looked into tennis history, we would find that “tennis” is originally the word “tennez”, which means to receive in French.
 During the game, the server yells out “tennez!” meaning “receive!” to his opponent to warn him that he’s about to serve.

-This was around the 16th century where the name tennis in England caught on, and it was referred to real tennis, or royal tennis.
+This was around the 16th century when the name tennis in England caught on, and it was referred to as “real tennis”, or “royal tennis”.

 Evolution of tennis:

-Although the game was still played indoors at this point of time.
-And the ball was hit against a wall in a similar fashion to squash.
-Hands had developed into gloves, which had developed into paddles, which had eventually developed into strings rackets.
+Although the game was still played indoors at this point.
+The ball was hit against a wall similar to squash.
+Hands had developed into gloves, which had developed into paddles, which had eventually developed into string rackets.

 In 1740, the world’s first international tennis championships began.
-The men’s singles competition of 1740 is the oldest championship of the tennis history, and it began as a rivalry between France and England.
+The men’s singles competition of 1740 is the oldest championship in tennis history, and it began as a rivalry between France and England.

-This game also did play a role in the French Revolution through the tennis court, as the game built public resentment with the social situation back then.
+This game also played a role in the French Revolution through the tennis court, as the game built public resentment of the social situation back then.
 This revolution led to the destruction of many real tennis courts in France.

 After that, the popularity of real tennis slowly declined over the next couple of centuries while other racquet games such as squash increased in popularity.

-But tennis was to make a return midway through the 19th century, in the new form of Lawn Tennis, when new inventions such as rubber and the lawnmower were to allow two intelligent men to invent such a game almost identical to the one that is played today.
+But tennis was to make a return midway through the 19th century, in the new form of Lawn Tennis, when new inventions such as rubber and the lawnmower allowed two intelligent men to invent such a game almost identical to the one that is played today.

 Between 1859 and 1865, Harry Gem and his friend Augurio Perera, played a game on a croquet lawn in Birmingham combining the features of racquets and another ball game called Pelota.
 This was to be the game of lawn tennis.